goeckslab/Galaxy-Pycaret/README.md

 1. **Push your Branch**:
     ```bash
-    git push origin feature/your-feature-name
+    git push origin feature/<feature-branch-name>
     ```
 2. **Open a Pull Request**:
-   - Go to your fork on GitHub.
+   - Navigate to the original repository where you created your fork.
    - Click on the "New Pull Request" button.
    - Select `dev` as the base branch and your feature branch as the compare branch.
    - Fill in the PR template with details about your changes.